djhmateer/djhmateer.github.io/_posts/2023-10-12-certbot on nginx reverse proxy.md

 ## Reverse Proxy

-Am using http to proxy to the next box:
+Am using http to proxy to the next box.
+It's on the same hypervisor as the reverse proxy, so I'm not concerned about encryption all of the way.

 ```bash
 server {